Edward Martin (Pennsylvania politician)

-Edward Martin (September 18, 1879 – March 19, 1967) was an American lawyer and Republican party politician from Waynesburg, Pennsylvania.
+Edward Martin (September 18, 1879 – March 19, 1967) was an American lawyer, military officer and Republican party politician from Waynesburg, Pennsylvania.
 He served as the 32nd governor of Pennsylvania from 1943 until 1947 and as a United States Senator from Pennsylvania from 1947 until 1959.

 Biography

 Early life and military service

-Martin was born in Ten Mile, Pennsylvania on September 18, 1879, attending public schools in his youth.
-He served with Pennsylvania volunteers during the Spanish–American War from May 11, 1898 to August 22, 1899, and reached the rank of sergeant.
+Edward Martin was born in Ten Mile, Pennsylvania, on September 18, 1879, attending public schools in his youth.
+He served with Pennsylvania volunteers during the Spanish–American War from May 11, 1898, to August 22, 1899, and reached the rank of sergeant.
 He studied law and graduated from Waynesburg College in Waynesburg, Pennsylvania, in 1901.
+He served as physical director and football coach at Waynesburg in 1909.

 Martin enlisted in the Pennsylvania National Guard after the Spanish-American War at his former rank of sergeant, and later became an officer.
 He was promoted to first lieutenant on January 15, 1900, to captain on July 11, 1905, and to major on July 6, 1910.
 The Pennsylvania National Guard was mobilized for the Mexican Border Expedition in 1916, and Martin was on active duty from June 22 to October 27, 1916.
 When the United States entered World War I, Martin went on active duty again on July 15, 1917.
 During the war, Martin commanded the 109th Infantry Regiment from September 6–9, 1918 (being promoted to the temporary rank of lieutenant colonel on September 9) and the 110th Infantry Regiment from September 7 to October 14, 1918.
 For valor and wounds received in combat, Martin earned a Distinguished Service Cross and a Purple Heart, both with oak leaf clusters.
 He left active duty after the Armistice, on April 25, 1919.

 On July 29, 1920, Martin was promoted to colonel in the Pennsylvania National Guard, and became the first post-war commander of the 110th Infantry Regiment, 28th Division, a position he held from that date until August 17, 1922.
 On December 15, 1922, Martin was promoted to brigadier general and assumed command of the 55th Infantry Brigade, 28th Division.
 On June 26, 1939, he became a major general and commander of the 28th Division.
 After the United States entered World War II, Major General Martin was retired on April 1, 1942, because of Army regulations concerning over-age officers.

-He was also president of the National Guard Association of the United States in 1940.
+Martin was also president of the National Guard Association of the United States in 1940.